MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-principles.md

 ---
-title: Mission-critical workloads - AlwaysOn design principles
+title: Design principles of a mission-critical workload
 description: Key design principles that serve as a compass for subsequent design decisions across technical domains and the critical design areas.
 author: calcof
 ms.author: calcof